This post is adapted from my book, King Alfred: A Man on the Move, available from Amazon.

 This building is a folly, built from 1762 onwards, and is in a lovely location surrounded by woodland on Kingsettle Hill in Somerset.
 The first thing that struck me about this monument is it’s size.
 It is huge.
 Indeed, an american military aeroplane crashed into it in 1944.
 The second thing that struck me was it’s unusual three-sided shape.
 I understand the views from the top are excellent but it was closed when I visited.
 But is this the site of Egbert’s stone?
 The road that goes past the tower is again the ancient Hard Way (also known as the Harrow Way), with the ancient name surviving at the nearby Hardway Farm.
 This is the same Hard Way / Harrow Way that crops up in relation to Willoughby Hedge (in a future post) and the Battle of Basing.

-From the evidence available, it also seems difficult to define the location of King Alfred’s Tower as east of or in the eastern part of Selwood, which is required to fit the description given by Asser and the Anglo-Saxon Chronicles.
+From the evidence available, it is, however, difficult to define the location of King Alfred’s Tower as east of, or in the eastern part of, Selwood, which is required to fit the description given by Asser and the Anglo-Saxon Chronicles.
 The location is adjacent to an important ancient route (the Hard Way), but this does not seem enough to determine this to be the spot, or even a candidate, for being the correct location of Egbert’s Stone.

 Kilmington Common was put forward by a Dr Williams-Freeman in the 1950s .
 Kilmington Common is the name of the village and it lies about a mile east of Alfred’s Tower.
 The west-east road and track, named Tower Road and Long Lane respectively, lie on the route of the ancient track called the Hard Way, which is the same Hard Way that goes past King Alfred’s Tower.
 I parked near where Tower Road meets the village and walked a short distance down the track called Long Lane, partly to appreciate that this was a potential site for Egbert’s Stone and partly for the simple enjoyment of walking on the ancient Hard Way.
 I looked over to where “the common” is marked on the OS map, but there was little to see apart from crops.
 Although the case for this location is supported by evidence that tracks ran in other directions near here, it seems difficult to define this location as east of or in the eastern part of Selwood.
 I therefore consider this to be a less likely location for Egbert’s Stone.

-Part three will appear later, and this will include the Deverills in Wiltshire.
+Part three is now available and includes the Deverills in Wiltshire.